 Additionally, Archbishop Cupich was the Secretary at the Apostolic Nunciature in Washington, D.C.
 He also served as Chair for the USCCB Committee for the Protection of Children and Young People from 2008-2011 and for the National Catholic Educational Association Board from 2006-2008.

 In 2016, Pope Francis appointed Archbishop Cupich to the Congregation for Bishops.

-Archbishop Cupich also serves on many committees, including: the USCCB Communications Committee; the USCCB Committee on Ecumenical and Interreligious Affairs, National Dialogue Initiative with Muslims, Co-Chair; the USCCB Subcommittee for the Church in Central and Eastern Europe, Chair; Catholic Church Extension Society, Chancellor; The Catholic Mutual Relief Society, Executive Member; and The Crazy Horse Memorial Foundation Board, Member.
+Archbishop Cupich also serves on many committees, including: the USCCB Communications Committee; the USCCB Committee on Ecumenical and Interreligious Affairs, National Dialogue Initiative with Muslims, Co-Chair; the USCCB Subcommittee for the Church in Central and Eastern Europe, Chair; Catholic Church Extension Society, Chancellor; and The Catholic Mutual Relief Society, Executive Member.
 He is also Chancellor of the University of St. Mary of the Lake Seminary, Mundelein, Illinois.